DualzIT/Dashball/README.md

 # Dashball
-As in a dashboar for all devices.
+As in a dashboard for all devices.

-## It is a work in progress
+It is a work in progress
-## Stay tuned for the first official release
+ Stay tuned for the first official release